NatGeo's best travel photos of 2018

 Courtesy Hiro Kurashina/ National Geographic Travel Photographer of the Year Contest

-Reiko Takahasi was named Grand Prize winner and awarded first in the Nature category for an image titled "Mermaid" which depicts a humpback whale gliding through the waters near Japan's Kumejima Island.
+Reiko Takahasi was named Grand Prize winner and awarded first in the Nature category for an image titled "Mermaid," which depicts a humpback whale gliding through the waters near Japan's Kumejima Island.

 The judges included ocean and adventure photographer Andy Mann and polar photographer Camille Seaman.